By Beth Phillips, Co-op Director of Strategic Portfolio Growth and John Patton, Co-op Senior Payments Advisor

 Considering that consumers have been dealing with high inflation and supply shortages throughout 2022, perhaps it’s no surprise they are taking a cautious approach to this year’s holiday shopping season, preferring to wait and see.

 Just when you thought this holiday season may return to its staple of offerings - friends, family, delicious meals and more - a rare summer outbreak of bird flu has surged turkey prices up by 73% over last year, afflicting the Thanksgiving celebration staple.

-Following are our predictions for how summer spending is shaping up, as along with some recommendations for how credit unions can meet their members’ payment needs and deepen the member experience.
+Following are the Co-op SmartGrowth team’s payment trends predictions for the upcoming holiday shopping season, along with some recommendations for how credit unions can meet their members’ payment needs during this busy and critical time of year.

 What Credit Unions Should Do Now

 Here are a few areas to focus on as your members gear up for this year’s holiday shopping season.

 - Activate your Spend & Get Campaigns: Make sure you’re incenting your members to use your cards when they do their shopping this holiday season, by boosting rewards for select merchant category codes through a Spend & Get campaign.
 This can be done in a variety of ways, such as offering double or triple rewards points, or even by crediting dollars directly to members’ checking or savings accounts for purchases in certain category codes.
 And don’t forget about your local merchants!